 ARE KEEPING THE ARTBEAT ALIVE BECAUSE WE L❤VE THE ARTS!
 The Franklin-Simpson Community Arts Council also loves the great year we have planned in 2017 and you are going to L❤VE it too!
 We have some great Spring, Summer and Fall events planned with lots of drama music and comedy which your're gonna love!

 We love romance and music....and we love drama too!
 For great drama, there is no better than Agatha Christie's most celebrated courtroom drama, "Witness for the Prosecution" to be held at the Goodnight Auditorium on April 28th, 29th, & 30th.
 A few years after World War II, Leonard Vole is accused of murdering a rich widow, Emily French, who has bequeathed him a substantial sum of money.
-Vole stands trial for the murder of his beneficiary, and even his wife insists he is guilty.
-Sir Wilfred Robarts, a skilled lawyer who has recently been ill, is asked to defend Vole.
+Vole stands trial for the murder of his beneficiary, and many think he is guilty.
+Mr. Wilfred Robarts, a skilled lawyer who has recently been ill, is asked to defend Vole.
 Barbara Shriver will once again direct.
-Tickets will go on sale in May so keep watching this website.
+Tickets will go on sale in March so keep watching this website.

 For any questions or further information on any of the above-mentioned events, please contact the Franklin-Simpson Arts Council Director, Brownie Bennett, at 270-586-6799 or 270-776-5783.